openmightmagic/MightAndMagicInfo/README.md

 # Might And Magic Info

 This repo is intended to serve as a "Getting Started" guide for playing  Might and Magic 6, 7, and 8 in the 21st Century.
-As such, it is intended to be a all-in-one guide for installing and using the many mods that now exist for the game.
+As such, it is intended to be a all-in-one guide for installing and using the many mods and engine reimplementations that now exist for the game (HD graphics, new game content, cross-platform support).

 ## Motivation